Data Quality Metric Library

 Metric Purpose

-Confirm that rural carriageway sectioning length is appropriate.
+Confirm that the sectioning of rural carriageway lengths is appropriate.

 Consequence of Poor Quality Data